Burnaby's Award Winning Chiropractor

 Why do my custom orthotics feel uncomfortable and hurt my feet?

-Since the custom orthotic works to realign the structure of your foot, you may feel pressure in some areas as the custom orthotic attempts to do its job.
+Since the custom orthotic works to realign the structure of your foot, you may feel pressure in some areas as the custom orthotic attempts to do its job, and this is the reason you just might experience some foot pain from orthotics in the beginning.

 For this reason, custom orthotics should be worn in two-hour intervals and slowly extend the wear time over two weeks.